mircealungu/reconstruction/lectures/Reconstruction_1_Lecture_10.md

 ## Why is Architectural Documentation Obsolete?

- - it's hard to maintain
+ - Hard to maintain

- - link (traceability ) between architecture and code is often not obvious
+ - Link (traceability ) between architecture and code is often not obvious

- - no perceived value for the customer
+ - No perceived value for the customer

- - because developers make decisions and changes
+ - Because developers make decisions and changes
 	 - that are not aligned with the original vision => **[architectural drift](https://youtu.be/hExflmcBSc4?t=14)**
 	 - that go against prescriptive architecture => **[architectural erosion](https://youtu.be/hExflmcBSc4?t=70)**